datopian/datahub/site/content/docs/index.md

 ---
 title: Getting Started
-description: 'Getting started guide and tutorial about data portal-building with PortalJS'
+description: 'Getting started guide and tutorial about data portal-building with PortalJS!'
 ---

 Welcome to the PortalJS documentation!